canopybmc/website/src/philosophy.md

 </svg>
 </div>
 <h4>Automation</h4>
-<p>We provide a fully automated CI/CD pipeline as part of our daily rebase against <a href="https://www.github.com/openbmc/openbmc" target="_blank">upstream</a>.
+<p>We provide a fully automated CI/CD pipeline as part of our weekly rebase against <a href="https://www.github.com/openbmc/openbmc" target="_blank">upstream</a>.
 Let's use 21th century development tools to make our life easier.</p>
 </div>
 </div>